JustUzair/NEKO-DEX/README.md

 ### 1. Enable Decentralized Exchanges <br>

 NEKO DEX offers a decentralized exchange platform on the Polygon and OKX networks, allowing users to swap cryptocurrencies seamlessly while generating fees for the cat charity foundation.
+(0.3% fee on swap)

 ### 2. Liquidity Provision <br>